 Q10.
 Who is the most famous influencer?

-A. Overall, the most famous influencers are Christiano Ronaldo with over 517M followers and Justin Bieber with over 455M followers.
+A. Overall, the most famous influencers are Cristiano Ronaldo with over 650M followers, Lionel Messi with over 500M followers, and Selena Gomez with over 420M followers.

 However, besides celebrities, we have other personalities who dominate specific social media platforms.
 For example, Charli D'Amelio on TikTok and Felix PewDiePie on YouTube.